What is epilepsy?

 Antiseizure medications (ASMs)

-- Broad-spectrum drugs: Treat various seizure types
+- Broad-spectrum drugs: Treat a wide variety of seizure types and are often the initial treatment path

 - Narrow spectrum medications: Focus on focal/partial seizures